alecmuffett/draft-muffett-end-to-end-secure-messaging/text/draft-muffett-end-to-end-secure-messaging-01.basic.md

 Thus it seems appropriate to use this term in this context, not least because it is also not far removed from the similar and established term "side channel".

+# Rationale

+This explanatory section regarding the principles has been broken out for clarity and argumentation purposes.

+## Why: Equality of Participation

+Without equality of participation it would be allowed for a person to deploy a standalone cleartext chat server, available solely over TLS-encrypted links, declare themselves to be "participants" in every conversation from its outset, access all message PCASM on that basis, and yet call themselves an E2ESM.

+So this is an "anti-cheating" clause: all participant access to PCASM **MUST** be via the same mechanisms for all participants without favour or privilege, and in particular PCASM **MUST NOT** be available via other means, e.g. raw filestore, database access or network sniffing.

+## Why: Transparency of Participation

+The "ends" of "end to end" are the participants; for a message to be composed to be exclusively accessible to that set of participants, all participants must be visible.

+## Why: Integrity of Participation

+Inherent in the term "end to end secure messenger" is the intention that PCASM will only be available to the participants ("ends") at the time the message was composed.

+If this was not the intention we would deduce that an E2ESM would automatically make past content available to newly-added conversation participants, thereby breaking forward secrecy.
+This is not a characteristic of any E2ESM, but it is characteristic of several non-E2ESM.
+Therefore the converse is true.

+## Why: Closure of Conversation

+If a conversation is not "only extensible from within" then it would be possible for participants to be injected into the conversation thereby defeating the closure of message distribution.

+## Why: Management and Visibility of Participant Clients and Devices

+**TODO**: touch also upon mutual assurance & authentication.

 # Examples of PCASM